TobKed/blog/content/posts/2022_12_31_december_links.md

 ### [The Reference Architecture for Agility](https://github.com/wso2/reference-architecture)

 > The Reference Architecture for Agility is a technology-neutral logical architecture based on a disaggregated cloud-based model.

+### \[Introduction to FinOps on Google Cloud\]9https://medium.com/google-cloud/introduction-to-finops-on-google-cloud-3e031a026375

+> In this article, we evaluate the increasing importance of Cloud FinOps and why it requires a new way of thinking.

 ## Other stuff